Asia for Visitors

 Summer Palace Langkawi

 In 1999, 20th Century Fox decided to make a new version of the fictionalized account of Anna Leonowens' time in the Siamese court.
 They wanted to film the movie on location in Thailand, but couldn't come to terms with the Thai national film board, which considers the works based on Anna's diaries disrespectful of one of Thailand's most revered monarchs.
-Given the number of outright falacies in her diaries, it appears that Anna had a rather loose grip on reality.
+Given the number of outright fallacies in her diaries, it appears that Anna had a rather loose grip on reality.

 After failing to come to terms with the Thai authorities, the studio decided to film the movie in Malaysia, which welcomed the studio's money.
 Several sets were constructed around Malaysia and the streets of Penang also feature in many scenes.